Injured in a Target in Atlanta, GA? We Can Help

 - We will answer your questions and keep you informed

-What Leads to Slip & Fall Accidents in Target?
+What Causes to Slip & Fall Accidents in Target?

 Target is a “big box store” that sells groceries, home goods, clothing, electronics, toys, and more.
 Their waxed tile floors and heavily-stocked shelves can pose a risk to consumers.